 The ACGOP contact for this theme is Jackie Cota.
 See Election Integrity Project (California) website for analysis letters here: https://www.eip-ca.com/opposition_letters/

 Delayed from 2024 ACA 13 >> ON NOVEMBER 2026 BALLOT << Voting thresholds - This Constitutional Amendment raises voter mandate from 50% to 67% for constitutional amendments by citizen initiative.
 It is specifically aimed against HJTA efforts to Protect Prop 13. - Senator Glazier’s aide 9/7 said that ACA 13 was shelved in committee and probably would not be voted on. - They LIED.
-Moved out of Appropriations five days later 9/12 and passed by Senate on 9/14/2023 - Quietly held on Consent Calendar until 11/1, Signed onto Ballot 11/2/2023 - On your Ballot, vote NO in the November 2026 Election to kill this stealth Proposition.
+Moved out of Appropriations five days later 9/12 and passed by Senate on 9/14/2023 - Quietly held on Consent Calendar until 11/1, Signed onto Ballot 11/2/2023 - Vote NO in November 2026 to kill this stealth Proposition.

 ==========================================